Toyota Camry (XV30)

 The Toyota Camry (XV30) is a mid-size car produced by Toyota from June 2001 to January 2006.
 The XV30 series represented the fifth generation of the Toyota Camry in all markets outside Japan, which followed a different generational lineage.
 The XV30 range is split into different model codes indicative of the engine.
 Four-cylinder models utilize the ACV30 (front-wheel drive) and ACV35 (all-wheel drive) codes, with MCV30 (3.0-liter) and MCV31 (3.3-liter) designating the six-cylinder versions.

 On August 27, 2001, for the 2002 model year, the Toyota Camry was released as a larger sedan (taking styling cues from the successful Vitz, Corolla and Solara) only, but without a station wagon for the first time.
 Due to station wagons losing popularity to minivans and crossover SUVs, the Camry wagon was replaced by the Sienna minivan (in North America only) and the Highlander SUV, both vehicles utilizing the Camry's platform.

-Design and engineering
+Design and development

 Development of the XV30 began in 1997 after launch of the XV20 under chief engineer Kosaku Yamada.
 By 1999, 26 months ahead of scheduled production, a new design by Hiroyuki Metsugi was chosen and later frozen in July 1999 for June 2001 production.
 The production development process (which began in April 1999) was reduced by 10 months, from the prior XV20's 36 months to 26 months.
 Design patents were filed at the Japan Patent office on January 25, 2000 and registered under patent No. 1142401.